coderamen666/srd-v3.5-md/basic-rules-and-legal/skills-i.md

 week.
 In this case your progress (check result × DC) is in copper pieces instead of silver pieces.

-*Creating Masterwork Items:* You can make a masterwork item---a weapon, suit of armor, shield, or tool that conveys a bonus on its use through its exceptional craftsmanship, not through being magical.
+*Creating Masterwork Items:* You can make a masterwork item—a weapon, suit of armor, shield, or tool that conveys a bonus on its use through its exceptional craftsmanship, not through being magical.
 To create a masterwork item, you create the masterwork component as if it were a